Clarivate Plc (CLVT) Shares Down Despite Recent Market Volatility

-Clarivate Plc (NYSE: CLVT)’s stock price has decreased by -0.82 compared to its previous closing price of 9.78. but the company has seen a -3.00% decline in its stock price over the last five trading sessions.
+Clarivate Plc (NYSE: CLVT)’s stock price has decreased by -2.44 compared to its previous closing price of 9.43.
+Despite this, the company has seen a loss of -5.93% in its stock price over the last five trading days.

 Is It Worth Investing in Clarivate Plc (NYSE: CLVT) Right Now?